Rajasthan HC acquits all accused in deadly 2008 Jaipur blasts | Law-Order

 - India

-The Rajasthan High Court on Wednesday acquitted all the accused in the 2008 serial Jaipur blast case which claimed 71 lives and left over 180 injured.
-The accused were given capital punishment by a trial court which was challenged in the high court.
+The Rajasthan High Court on Wednesday acquitted all four accused in the 2008 serial Jaipur blast case which claimed 71 lives and left over 180 injured.
+The accused were given capital punishment by a trial court in 2019 which was challenged in the high court.

+The high court also lambasted the investigating agency for doing a shoddy and shabby investigation in connecting the chain of evidence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)